Udom Taepanich: Biography

 Udom Taephanich was born on 1 September 1968, in Chonburi, Thailand, to Tongsuk Arilon and Somjit Taepanich.
 He is the second of three children.

 Udom Taephanich graduated from Wat Salaloy Municipality 2 School for primary school, Surawittayakarn School in Surin Province for junior high, and earned a vocational certification from Chonburi Vocational College, Chonburi Province.
 He also studied Arts at Pohchang Academy of Arts for two years.

 Udom Taephanich began his first career as a comic artist at Chaiyapruek, magazine of Thai Wattanapanich, using the alias as ‘Note Namun’ (โน้ต หน้ามึน).
 He later joined Paiyalyai Magazine, published by Sitsadue Publishing, where he worked as a member of art team, designing illustrations and magazine covers.
 He also made his acting debut as 'an old man in the hospital' in Sitsadue's soap opera named Malai's love in ICU.
 Inspired by Paiyalyai Magazine, he developed an interest in writing and went on to publish his first book Once in a Lifetime with Watermelon Smoothie (ครั้งหนึ่งในชีวิตกับแตงโมปั่น).
 His success as a writer led to his promotion within the magazine.

 Starting in 1993, Udom joined the Yutthakarn Kayubnguek Team.

 In 1995, Udom launched a live stand-up comedy series called Deaw.
 By April 2022, the series had thirteen shows.
 In 2024, two additional shows Sit Down with Stand Up and Deaw Special were released on NetflixUd created a special program called Moo, featuring himself and other Thai celebrities performing stand-up comedy as well as showcasing their artistic talents.
 He is widely regarded as one of the most famous comedians in Thailand.

-For Udom, Art is more than just a form of entertainment; it's a profound act of self-expression, a window into his soul.
-His artworks, like his comedic performances, are a reflection of his unique perspective, his playful spirit, and his deep connection to the world around him.